datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

    :cast: catalog_basics
    :notes: Let's test the installation and look at the help information

-   $ datalad catalog create --catalog-dir data-cat
+   $ datalad catalog-create --catalog data-cat

-The catalog ``create(ok)`` result shows that the catalog was successfully created at the specified location (``./data-cat``), which was passed to the command with the ``-c/--catalog-dir`` flag.
+The catalog ``create(ok)`` result shows that the catalog was successfully created at the specified location (``./data-cat``), which was passed to the command with the ``-c/--catalog`` flag.

 Now we can inspect the catalog's content with the ``tree`` command: